 Some common commercially produced native fruits:

 To protect our island home, there’s strict regulations around the importation of fresh produce for commercial purposes.
 As importing fresh produce for personal use isn’t permitted, Australia only imports for commercial purposes.
-As the Department of Agriculture, Water and the Environment outlines:
+As the Department of Agriculture, Water and the Environment3 outlines:

 ‘Fresh produce is unprocessed or partially processed fresh fruit and vegetables.
 Partial processing may include slicing or removing peel.